FourthBrain/software-dev-for-mlops-101/README.md

 ## <h1 align="center" id="heading">:wave: Welcome to Software Development for MLOps 101!!</h1>

-Welcome to MLOps! :tada: Follow these steps to get your development environment teed up and aligned to the rest of the class.
-This will ensure that we can hit the ground running! :running:
+Welcome to the beginning of your journey to becoming an ML Operations (MLOps) Engineer! 🎉 Follow these steps to get your development environment teed up!
+After you've finished this set-up, feel free to go through the associated `Whodunit?`! 🕵️‍♀️

 ## :books: Quick Review